prp-e/micro-controller-design/chapter7.md

 ![Ripple-Carry adder](figures/RippleCarry.gif)

 Not only 8 bits, we can make the adder with a custom word-size, according to the design of ripple-carry adder.
 Congratulations!
-You made you first computer!
+You made your first computer!

 ## Let's talk about computers!
 In this chapter, we just designed and implemented a simple computer known as a *Ripple Carry Adder* or *Addition Machine*.
 It's a complete computer with a single instruction, but